FAQ

 They help show how wide the modeled outcome range may be, not a guaranteed result.

-What does the weekly price chart show?
+What does the price history chart show?

 The vertical marker shows the active valuation date or today.
 The Log toggle changes only the chart scale.